srirangamv/srirangamv.github.io/_posts/2017-02-25-flux_like_architecture.md

         }

         /*
-        1. query store via action and dispatcher or listen to event */ function CalcView(dispatcher) {
+        1. views can query store via action or listen to an event */ function CalcView(dispatcher) {
             this.callbackfunc = function (result, err) {